SaqibSyed1014/sophiana/README.md

 # Sophiana

-An inituitive website for Jeweller Dealers
+An intuitive website for Jeweller Dealers with parallax effect

 ## Packlages Installed